 Michael also is a musician in numerous local outfits Heartbreak Rodeo, The Whiskey Gingers, and Eventides.
 He is the host of KGOU radio’s weekly instrumental funk program, Tonic: The Funky Groove Show, as well as the host of the interview-based podcast, 40 Minutes of Funk.
 His love of funk music has spread into his paintings, some of which are part of an expanding body of works called Funk Art that are inspired by the feelings and lyrics of funk music (Prince and Parliament Funkadelic, for example).
-Formerly a public relations professional for 15 years in academia, Michael chose to pursue his funk and art outlets full-time in the fall of 2021.
+Formerly a public relations professional for 15 years in academia, Michael retired from public relations and chose to pursue his funk and art outlets full-time in the fall of 2021.

 His artistic goals include growing a network of potential collectors and collaborators, including more corporate and local business settings, especially where larger paintings can be developed and displayed.